mzattera/v4j/docs/003/index.md

 # Abstract

-This note discuss the application of k-means clustering algorithms to Voynich pages, showing how the terms in the page strongly correlate with the page illustration type (Herbal, Biological, Pharmaceutical, etc.) and Courier's language (A or B).
+This note discuss the application of k-means clustering algorithms to Voynich pages, showing how the terms in the page strongly correlate with the page illustration type (Herbal, Biological, Pharmaceutical, etc.) and Currier's language (A or B).

 # Previous Works